-The Title IX Coordinator will vet the assigned Investigator(s) to ensure impartiality by ensuring there are no actual or apparent conflicts of interest or disqualifying biases.
+The Title IX Coordinator will examine the assigned Investigator(s) to ensure impartiality by ensuring there are no actual or apparent conflicts of interest or disqualifying biases.
 The parties may, at any time during the resolution process, raise a concern regarding bias or conflict of interest, and the Title IX Coordinator will determine whether the concern is reasonable and supportable.
 If so, another Pool member will be assigned and the impact of the bias or conflict, if any, will be remedied.
-If the source of the conflict of interest or bias is the Title IX Coordinator, concerns should be raised with Dr. E. Joseph Lee, President of Spring Hill College.
+If the source of the conflict of interest or bias is the Title IX Coordinator, concerns should be raised with Dr. Mary Van Brunt President of Spring Hill College at 251-380-3865 or president@shc.edu.

 The Formal Grievance Process involves an objective evaluation of all relevant evidence obtained, including evidence that supports that the Respondent engaged in a policy violation and evidence that supports that the Respondent did not engage in a policy violation.
 Credibility determinations may not be based solely on an individual's status or participation as a Complainant, Respondent, or witness.
+All Parties have a full and fair opportunity, through the investigation process, to suggest witnesses and questions to provide evidence, and to receive a written investigation report that accurately summarizes this evidence.